 Oil-Based Products

-Oil-based products include body butters, balms, lip products, and oils.
-These products do not contain water and generally don’t require preservatives, though antioxidants are often used.
+Oil-based products include body butters, balms, lip products, and body oils.
+Because they don’t contain water, they generally don’t require a traditional water-soluble preservative system.

 What Is an Emulsion?